SceneEval: Evaluating Semantic Coherence in Text-Conditioned 3D Indoor Scene Synthesis: Experiments

+\textbf{Scene plausibility requires comprehensive evaluation.} A scene may appear plausible under one metric while failing badly under another, which makes it essential to evaluate multiple aspects together.
+For example, LayoutGPT achieves the best scores in object collision and scene navigability, suggesting its scenes are both physically consistent and easy to move through.
+However, it simultaneously has the worst out-of-bounds and support rates, revealing that many objects are either placed outside the room or without stable support.
+By doing so, LayoutGPT can trivially reduce collisions and free up navigable space, giving the illusion of plausibility.
+This case illustrates why partial evaluation is misleading: without OOB or support checks, LayoutGPT would have been judged the most plausible method.
+In contrast, \ours exposes such failure modes by combining complementary metrics that together provide a complete view of scene plausibility.

-\textbf{Holodeck has the best fidelity.} Consistently across all fidelity metrics, Holodeck outperforms all other methods by non-trivial margins.
-Other methods struggle with simple constraints such as having the correct number of objects.
-A commonality among the other models is their reliance on the 3D-FRONT dataset, which may be a contributing factor to their poor performance due to the limited diversity in this dataset.
-While the 3D-FRONT dataset has been a valuable resource for training scene generation models, future work should investigate the effectiveness of this dataset in creating methods that align with actual user needs.
+\textbf{Holodeck has the best overall fidelity.} Across the four fidelity metrics, Holodeck achieves the strongest overall performance, though LayoutVLM slightly surpasses it on object counts.
+In contrast, several other methods struggle even with simple constraints such as producing the correct number of objects.
+A common factor among these weaker methods is their reliance on the 3D-FRONT dataset, whose limited diversity may contribute to poor generalization.
+While 3D-FRONT has been a valuable resource for training scene generation models, these results suggest that future work should examine the effectiveness of this dataset in creating methods that align with actual user needs.

-\textbf{Poor object attribute compliance.} All methods struggle to generate scenes with objects having the correct attributes.
-We hypothesize that the retrieval mechanisms used by the methods may be failing to retrieve objects with the right attributes.
-Furthermore, the datasets used for retrieval may not have enough diversity, preventing the methods from finding objects with the correct attributes.
-Methods retrieving from 3D-FUTURE~\cite{fu20213dfuture} have consistently lower attribute compliance, compared to Holodeck which uses the more diverse Objaverse~\cite{deitke2023objaverse} dataset.

-\textbf{Low object-object relationship compliance.} None of the methods achieve meaningful results in generating scenes with correct object-object relationships.
-Even Holodeck, which has the best overall fidelity, only satisfies less than 20\% of the specified relationships in the input text descriptions.
-At this rate, users have little to no control over how objects are placed with respect to each other, which is a critical limitation for practical applications.
-More research is needed to develop methods that better capture and fulfill these requirements.

-\textbf{Scene plausibility can be improved.} At first glance, LayoutGPT appears to perform best in plausibility, with the best score in both object collision and scene navigability.
-However, LayoutGPT has the worst out-of-bounds and support rates, indicating that it does not properly respect the scene boundaries.
-By placing objects outside the scene boundaries, its scenes have fewer collisions and more free space for navigation.
-This demonstrates the importance of a comprehensive evaluation of plausibility, which \ours provides, as a high score in one metric does not necessarily give the full picture of a method's performance.